Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 ### Callout that caches the result

 The following example will result in the callout response being cached for 360 seconds.
 Each callout object may also contain a `cache` component.
+The storage strategy in use is `memory`, meaning that data is stored in the local Kong shared dictionary storage, but Redis is also supported, similarly to plugins such as Proxy Cache Advanced.

 The [schema reference](/hub/kong-inc/request-callout/configuration/) contains the full list of supported configurations.